symfony/symfony-docs/components/http_foundation/session_configuration.rst

   - ``SessionStorageInterface::NO_START_ON_DEMAND_STRICT`` - The session will not be started on demand and any attempt to read or write session data will result in a ``\RuntimeException``
-  - ``SessionStorageInterface::START_ON_DEMAND`` - The session will be started if it hasn't already been when any attempt is made to read ro write session data.
+  - ``SessionStorageInterface::START_ON_DEMAND`` - The session will be started if it hasn't already been when any attempt is made to read or write session data.
+This setting reflects the default behaviour since Symfony 2.1
   - ``SessionStorageInterface::NO_START_ON_DEMAND_LAX`` - The sessions will not be started on demand when session data is read or written to.
 It will allow access to the unitialized ``BagInterface``.
     If this session is subsequently started manually after data is written to a ``BagInterface`` will